-- Fair value of the services received during the year;
+- (i) Fair value of the services received during the year;

-- Finance costs;
+- (ii) Finance costs;

-- Contingent rent;
+- (iii) Contingent rent;

-- Payment towards liability; and
+- (iv) Payment towards liability; and

-- · Lifecycle replacement costs.
+- (v) Lifecycle replacement costs.

-The PFI contract for the provision of a Custody Unit and Police Station at Ystrad Mynach has been deemed to be on Balance Sheet in accordance with the International Financial Reporting Interpretations Committee's (IFRIC), interpretation number 12, and the Government's Financial Reporting Manual.

-In order to 'smooth-out' profiling differences between the unitary charge payments to the contractor and specific grant income from the Welsh Government, a sinking fund has been set up to hold initial funding 'surpluses' and provide for future funding shortfalls.
+The PFI contract for the provision of a Custody Unit and Police Station at Ystrad Mynach had been deemed to be on Balance Sheet in accordance with the International Financial Reporting Interpretations Committee's (IFRIC), interpretation number 12, and the Government's Financial Reporting Manual.
+In order to 'smooth-out' profiling differences between the unitary charge payments to the contractor and specific grant income from the Welsh Government, a sinking fund had been set up to hold initial funding 'surpluses' and provide for future funding shortfalls.